 Given the Company has a full valuation allowance recorded against its domestic net deferred tax assets and operating losses in the US, and its foreign subsidiaries are in operating profit, the Company has applied the exception to use a worldwide effective tax rate under ASC 740-270-30-36.
 The Company used the foreign jurisdiction's statutory rate as an estimate for the annual effective tax rate ("AETR").
 The quarterly tax provision, and estimate of the Company's annual effective tax rate, is subject to variation due to several factors, including variability in pre-tax income (or loss), the mix of jurisdictions to which such income relates, changes in how we do business, and tax law developments.
-The tax expense for the three months ended March 31, 2024 and the tax benefit for three months ended March 31, 2023 was primarily attributable to foreign income taxes.
+The tax expense for the three and six months ended June 30, 2024 and 2023 was primarily attributable to foreign income taxes.
 The Company records deferred tax assets to the extent we believe these assets will more likely than not be realized.
-In making such determination, the Company considered all available positive and negative evidence and continued to conclude that as of March 31, 2024, it is not more likely than not that the Company will realize the benefits of its remaining net deferred tax assets.
+In making such determination, the Company considered all available positive and negative evidence and continued to conclude that as of June 30, 2024, it is not more likely than not that the Company will realize the benefits of its remaining net deferred tax assets.